artof-ilvo/artof-ilvo.github.io/docs/source/index.rst

 DjustE robot
 ^^^^^^^^^^^^
 The DjustE is an in-house converted electrified hydrostatic compact tractor (CNH Boomer 50).
-It can be used as a robot or as a tractor for different field operations requiring, for example a Power Take Off (PTO).
+It can be used as a robot or as a tractor for different field operations, some of which require a Power take-off (PTO).

 |fig_djuste_rotary_tillage_driving| |fig_djuste_rotary_tillage_turning|

 .. |fig_djuste_rotary_tillage_driving| image:: images/fig_djuste_rotary_tillage_driving.jpg
    :width: 45%
-   :alt: Rotarry tillage
+   :alt: Rotary tillage

 .. |fig_djuste_rotary_tillage_turning| image:: images/fig_djuste_rotary_tillage_turning.jpg
    :width: 45%